begin with a free consultation (949) 870-3800

 Struck-by injuries happen when a worker is hit by a moving or falling object.
 These incidents are common in active job sites where equipment, tools, and vehicles are constantly in use.

-Common examples include incidents where workers are hit by falling tools, swinging crane loads, or vehicles like forklifts and dump trucks.
+Common examples include incidents in which workers are struck by falling tools, swinging crane loads, or vehicles such as forklifts and dump trucks.
 These accidents often occur in crowded work areas where visibility is limited or safety signals are not properly used.

 3. Electrocution Hazards